commeta/php-cron-requests-events/README.md

 - fallback launch via stream_context: 2 KB RAM, 0.0418 seconds (blocking).
 4. Separate process
 - 382KB RAM, priority 39 (nice 19), `MAX_EXECUTION_TIME` 600 seconds by default.
-5. Separate process using multithreading
+5. Separate process using multi-threading
 - just like the previous point, it is necessary to take into account the server parameters: the number of processor cores, limiting the number of simultaneous requests to the server, Apache\PHP FPM configuration parameters.
 6. Resident mode: 380Kb of RAM, priority 39 (nice 19)
 - if `'daemon_mode'=> true`, the control process will be constantly running.